 Solzman has also studied acting, improvisation, and writing through The Second City Training Center.
 While she finished her Writing for TV/Film class with an outline for an original sitcom pilot, she’s been re-working it in order to make it as a independent film.
 That’s how important trans stories are to her.

-Solzman has been interviewed by The Boston Globe, CBC, and Stop Everything!
-(Radio National) to discuss transgender representation in the media.
+Solzman has been interviewed by The Boston Globe, CBC, Stop Everything!
+(Radio National), and Entertainment Weekly to discuss transgender representation in the media.
 With the push for media diversity in film criticism, Solzman has spoken with The Canadian Press, Associated Press, and the Los Angeles Times.

 A native of Louisville, KY, she holds a BA in Public Relations from Northern Kentucky University and a MA in Media Communications from Webster University.
 She roots for her beloved Kentucky Wildcats, St. Louis Cardinals, and Boston Celtics.
 She is a member of the Chicago Independent Film Critics Circle, Galeca: The Society of LGBTQ Entertainment Critics, Alliance of Women Film Journalists, Online Film Critics Society, and the Online Film and Television Association.